-We’ve all witnessed how social media platforms are a very edited version of reality with influencers only posting the highlights of their life and the fashion industry Photoshopping physiques to unrealistic standards.
-But, is the rise of CGI taking this concept to the next level?
+We’ve all witnessed how social media platforms portray a very edited version of reality.
+Influencers infamously only post the highlights of their life, while the fashion industry regularly Photoshops physiques to unrealistic standards.
+But is the rise of CGI taking this concept to the next level?
 Will models eventually be replaced?
-Let’s take a look…..

-What is A Virtual Model?
+What is a Virtual Model?

 Meet the Virtual Models

-She’s so popular that Prada collaborated with the brains behind Miquela to design a sticker pack of images and gifs to be used on Instagram stories.
-She is reportedly a 19 year old Los Angeles girl with her fresh faced, girl next door look.
+She’s so popular that Prada collaborated with the brains behind Miquela to design a sticker pack of images and GIFs to be used on Instagram stories.
+She is (supposedly) a 19-year-old Los Angeles girl with a fresh-faced, girl-next-door look.

-Recognised as the first digital supermodel, Shudu has an impressive 105K followers on their Instagram account.
-Her striking, mesmerising beauty had people under a spell to begin with as no one realised she was an avatar.
-Her creator hopes to tackle diversity issues within the industry and to put a few of his favourite brands in the spotlight.
+Recognised as the first digital supermodel, Shudu has an impressive 105K followers on her Instagram account.
+Her striking, mesmerising beauty had people under a spell right from the start.
+In fact, no one knew she was an avatar until much later!

 Her career began on the Japanese video game Final Fantasy.
-She joined the fashion world when Nicolas Ghesquiere, Louis Vuitton creative director took an interest in her bubblegum pink hair.
+She joined the fashion world when Nicolas Ghesquiere, Louis Vuitton creative director, took an interest in her bubblegum-pink hair.
 She wore Louis Vuitton designs in three videos and his Spring/Summer 2016 collection was inspired by video games.

 Is Creating Perfection Damaging for Society?